 - Chemical decontamination methods generally focus on chemical oxidation, whereby reactive chemical oxidants are injected into the soil and groundwater for rapid and complete contaminant destruction.

-- Soil Stabilisation reduces the risks of contamination by effectively locking contaminants in the soil.
-It can be achieved in two ways: firstly, by modifying the contaminant in the ground to a less dangerous form; secondly, through solidification, by reducing the mobility of the contaminant and binding it in place so it can’t reach any receptors.
+- Soil Stabilisation reduces contamination risks by effectively locking contaminants in the soil.
+It can be achieved in two ways: firstly, by modifying the contaminant in the ground to a less dangerous form; secondly, through solidification, by reducing the mobility of the pollutant and binding it in place so it can’t reach any receptors.

 - Thermal soil remediation is a method that removes specific types of contaminants that are best removed by subjecting soil to high temperatures.
 This process is typically reserved for soil that has been tainted with contaminated water or by hydrocarbon compounds such as oil or other petroleum products.
 Typically, this takes place in an oven, fed by the conveyor belt.

 - Encapsulation remediation separates instead of filtering them.
-Essentially, encapsulation ensures that the pollutants can’t spread any further than they already have, so it acts similar to a medical quarantine.
+Essentially, encapsulation ensures that the pollutants can’t spread any further than they already have, which acts like a medical quarantine.

 - Air sparging involves injecting large amounts of air into a contaminated soil stratum to force organic vapors outwards to be treated by carbon filtering.
 Unlike other methods, air sparging must be applied directly to the soil instead of extracted soil in a treatment unit.
 Air sparging is commonly used for removing hydrocarbon pollutants, but it’s best used in cases where the soil can’t be removed from the site.

 - Bioremediation is also an in situ remediation technique but uses a biological mechanism rather than a mechanical filtering method for removing contaminants.
-Contaminated soil is treated in situ by applying engineered aerobic and anaerobic bacterium that feeds on the specific contaminant that a parcel of soil is contaminated with.
+Contaminated soil is treated in situ by applying engineered aerobic and anaerobic bacterium that feeds on the specific contaminant with which a parcel of soil is contaminated.

 - A monitoring-well oil skimmer remediates various oils, ranging from light fuel oils such as petrol, light diesel, or kerosene to heavy products such as No. 6 oil, creosote, and coal tar.
 It consists of a continuously moving belt that runs on a pulley system driven by an electric motor.
 The belt material has a strong affinity for hydrocarbon liquids and for shedding water.
 As the belt moves through this interface, it picks up liquid hydrocarbon contaminant, which is removed and collected at ground level as the belt passes through a wiper mechanism.
 To the extent that hydrocarbons settle at the bottom of the monitoring well and the lower pulley of the belt skimmer reaches them, these contaminants can also be removed by a monitoring-well oil skimmer.